-This challenge has been compounded by the growing range of programming languages, editors, OS’s and devices and the cloud.
-It’s a challenge Microsoft has embraced with it’s .NET Core initiative and in its latest version it looks like its vision to ‘write once and run anywhere‘ may be a step closer to reality.
+This challenge has been compounded by the growing range of programming languages, editors, OSs and devices.
+And more recently, the cloud.
+It’s a challenge Microsoft has embraced with its .NET initiative and in its .Net 6 looks like its vision to ‘write once and run anywhere‘ may become the reality.

-The .NET framework dates back to the 1990s but the latest preview release was made available this month. .NET Core is a fully open source version under the independent .NET Foundation.
-It was created by Microsoft in 2014 to extend the appeal and use of .NET to other platforms.
-It now has a thriving developer community.
-This makes it very attractive as it embraces all major OS’s (Windows, Linux, Android etc), has a vast library of tools, common APIs and supports a range of editors.
-In brief, it is a modern developer platform.
-There are other differences between .NET and its open source cross-platform equivalent but that’s too much detail for this post!
-In brief, they are both heading in the same direction and share a common goal – to simplify software development.
+The .NET framework dates back to the 1990s. .NET Core is a fully open-source version of .NET under the independent .NET Foundation.
+It was created by Microsoft in 2014 to extend the appeal and use of .NET to other platforms and it now has a thriving developer community.
+This makes it very attractive as it embraces all major operating systems.
+And it has a vast library of tools, common APIs and supports a range of editors.

-The system we chose as a ‘test bed’ is a rules-based engine for the collection and sharing of student assessments and examination marks for universities.
+The system we chose as a ‘test bed’ for .NET 6 is SMS, a rules-based engine for the collection and sharing of student assessments and examination marks for universities.
 It’s an area we know well.

-With joint-degrees, external providers, online learning and Covid-19 this has become an increasingly complex and fluid area for examination teams in a university.
-There are more rules, exemptions and exceptions and a need to demonstrate consistent treatment of students for compliance, fairness and reputation management.
+With joint degrees, external providers, online learning and Covid-19 this has become an increasingly complex and fluid area for examination teams in a university.

-The project started last year and is led-by Chris Worledge.
-Over several iterations we are close to a Minimum Viable Product (MVP) and we plan to start socialising it with our client and partner communities in May.
-Although some way from being a final product both the business and technical value of .Net 6 is clear to us so we are keen to hear what others think.
+The project started last year and is led by our senior developer, Chris Worledge.
+After several iterations, we now have a Minimum Viable Product (MVP) and we have started socialising it with our clients and partners.
+Although some way from being a final product both the business and technical value of .Net 6 is clear to us so we are keen to share our work with others.